-- financial assets measured at fair value through other comprehensive income (FVOCI); - retirement liability that is carried at the present value of defined benefit obligation less fair value of plan assets; and - lease liabilities that are carried at initial recognition at the present value of remaining lease payments, discounted using an appropriate discount rate.
+financial assets measured at fair value through other comprehensive income (FVOCI);

+retirement liability that is carried at the present value of defined benefit obligation less fair value of plan assets; and

 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and fair value of the consideration received in exchange for incurring a liability.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.